Outward compactness: Introduction

-In Sections \ref{section:PsiLarge} and \ref{section:CharLL2}, we will refine the notion of outward compactness to isolate analogous characterizations for other types of large cardinal notions below extendibility.
-The main result of these sections provides a general correspondence between objects in this region of the large cardinal hierarchy and outward compactness principles for second-order logic (see Theorem \ref{theorem:LL2Duality}) that we will afterwards apply to several well-studied notions (see Corollary \ref{corollary:IndividualChar}).
-This correspondence generalizes both Magidor's characterization of extendibility in Theorem \ref{theorem:Magidor} and the characterization of measurability in Theorem \ref{theorem:measurable}.
-More specifically, using the more general notion of \emph{$\Psi$-outward compactness} that will be introduced in Definition \ref{definition:outward compactness} below, we will obtain the following characterizations:
+In Sections \ref{section:PsiLarge} and \ref{section:CharLL2}, we will refine the notion of outward compactness in order to isolate analogous characterizations for other large cardinal notions below extendibility.
+The main result of these sections provides a general correspondence between objects in this region of the large cardinal hierarchy and outward compactness principles for second-order logic (see Theorem \ref{theorem:LL2Duality}) that we will afterwards apply to several well-studied large cardinal notions (see Corollary \ref{corollary:IndividualChar}).
+This correspondence generalizes both Magidor's characterization of extendibility in Theorem \ref{theorem:Magidor} and our characterization of measurability in Theorem \ref{theorem:measurable}.
+Towards this goal, we will introduce the more general notion of \emph{$\Psi$-outward compactness} for a first-order formula $\Psi$ in Definition \ref{definition:outward compactness} below.
+This notion strengthens the concept of outward compactness by restricting the class of relevant outer $\ZFC^*$-models in Definition \ref{definition:outward compactnessSimple}.
+We will introduce formulas $\Psi_{str}$, $\Psi_{sc}$, $\Psi_{stc}$ and $\Psi_{ext}$ that will allow us to obtain the following characterizations:

 \begin{theorem} \begin{enumerate}

 \item A cardinal $\kappa$ is a $\Psi_{str}$-outward compactness cardinal for $\LL^2$ if and only if there is a strong cardinal less than or equal to $\kappa$.

 \item A cardinal $\kappa$ is a $\Psi_{sc}$-outward compactness cardinal for $\LL^2$ if and only if there is a supercompact cardinal less than or equal to $\kappa$.